AntoineCmbld/MailPerfect/README.md

 - **Button not appearing?** Try refreshing Gmail or restarting Chrome
 - **API errors?** Double-check your API key in the extension settings
-- **Slow performance?** Consider switching to a faster OpenAI model in the backend code
+- **Slow performance?** Consider switching to a faster OpenAI model

 ## Privacy Note